Colorado River Compact: Tribal claims and contributions to flows

 The 1908 Supreme Court decision Winters v.
 United States recognized a federal obligation to ensure water for tribal homelands.
-Under prior appropriation, these federally reserved rights date to when the reservations were established.
+Under prior appropriation, these federally reserved rights date back to the establishment of the reservations.
 In theory, the early priority dates of tribal water rights should mean that these rights are among the most valuable and reliable.
-In practice, many tribes cannot use the Colorado River water that flows through their lands.
-Delays in quantifying water rights have meant that tribal water has been used by others for decades.
+In practice, many tribes cannot use the water from the Colorado River that flows through their lands.
+Delays in quantifying water rights have allowed others to use tribal water for decades.

-The Compact mentions tribal water rights in Article VII: "Nothing in this compact shall be construed as affecting the obligations of the United States of America to Indian Tribes" but the federal and state governments have long delayed actions to meet those obligations.
+The compact mentions tribal water rights in Article VII: "Nothing in this compact shall be construed as affecting the obligations of the United States of America to Indian Tribes", but the federal government has long delayed actions to meet those obligations.
 It was not until 1963 that Arizona v.
 California established how Indian water rights should be quantified.
 In 2001, Arizona's Supreme Court rejected the standard set in Arizona v.
-California for yet a different method.
+California in favor of a different method.
 In negotiations, Arizona has established other conditions that tribes find reprehensible, a factor which has also delayed use or delivery of water to reservations.

 There are 30 federally recognized tribes in the Colorado River basin, 12 of which still struggle to get all of their water rights.
 The Navajo Nation has the largest water right in the Colorado River basin that is yet to be quantified.
 The Navajo sued in 2003 for their water rights; the Supreme Court decided in 2023 that the federal government cannot be forced to act in a timely way to quantify or settle their claims to the river.

 The Colorado River Indian Tribes have one of the largest and oldest rights to the flow of the Colorado River.
 By volunteering to leave part of their nearly 720,000-acre-foot allocation in Lake Mead, they forestalled deeper cutbacks for others along the Colorado River system under the 2019 Drought Contingency Plan.